naingyeminn/nympass/README.md

 ##Features
 * Password will be encrypted using the MAC address (Network Card's Hardware Address) of your System.
 * Encrypted password will be stored in encrypted File using a Passphrase.
-* When user decrypted the password, it will be set into the clipboard
+* When user decrypted the password, it will be set into the clipboard.
 * Clipboard will keep the password for only 5 seconds (Default).
 * Encrypted password files cannot be decrypted on other Systems without the right MAC address.
 * Macbook users can use Thunderbolt Ethernet Adapter as a Key to decrypt password files.